 SLOC spaces are assumed to be managed by entities smaller than the entities that are assigned TLC, such as companies, associations, universities, schools, ministries of governments, local governments, etc.

-7.6 Serial Code (SC)
+7.6 Fifth Level Code (5LC) or Series

 This code is a serialization number to identify individual multimedia information and service.